avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 require the sequences to fulfill.

 For example, to search for a sequence with a particular NCBI accession, you can use the "AC=" argument in "query()".
 The "query()" function will then search for sequences in the NCBI Sequence Database that match your criteria.

+Just as you can use "AC=" to specify an accession in a search, you can specify that you want to find sequences whose NCBI records contain a certain keywords by using "K=" as an argument (input) to the "query()" function.
+Likewise you can limit a search to either DNA or mRNA sequences by using the "M=" argument for the "query()" function.
+The full list of possible arguments for the "query()" funtion are given on its help page.

 In the examples below, we will explain how to carry out searches of the NCBI database both by searching the ACNUC database via R, and by going directly to the NCBI website to carry out the search.